Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ## Data Acquistion
 Duration: 7

-During this step we will acquiring the data from the SNOWFLAKE_SAMPLE_DATA to load in the next step.
+During this step we will acquiring the data from the SNOWFLAKE_SAMPLE_DATA database to load in the next step.
 We will use the SNOWFLAKE_SAMPLE_DATA data set, lineitem table data to generate the data files to load into our raw layer.

 ### Step 1 - Explain code snippets
+#### LINE_ITEM_ACQ.SQL
 1. Select to *"create worksheet from SQL file"* and load the 100_acquisition/line_item_acq.sql.
 ![img](assets/snowsight_load_from_file.png)
 ![img](assets/load_line_item_acq.png)